Subaru XT Model Overview

 Subaru XT Cars

-About the Subaru XT
+Subaru XT Overview

 The most aerodynamic car in the world.
 Or so the Subaru XT was billed when it debuted in 1985 in the U.S. Rejecting the rounded lines of previous cars, this 2-door sports coupe was all sharp angles and wedges, a design which was meant to improve aerodynamics and therefore enhance performance and handling.
 Even the door handles were flush and could only be accessed by tapping a retractable panel.